 To perform ritual we must at all times know what we are doing and why we are doing it.
 The magician must be prepared to study a little of astronomy, or at least, the geocentric framework that astrology is based on.
 The hermetic practitioner will want to know a great deal about the Qabalah, for that is the basis of ritual and ceremonial magick.
-Occult Science includes astrology, hermetic philosophy, religion, mysticism, meditation, ritual and divination.
+Sacred Sciences includes astrology, magick, yoga, meditation and ritual.
 The aspirant is not required to speak fluently in classical Greek, or to know how to form Latin verbs.
 They will need to learn something of how these languages work.
 They will write the characters of the Greek and Hebrew alphabets and commit their numerical value to memory.
 Before all else they will begin by studying the diagram called the Tree of Life and the philosophical basis of the Hermetic Qabalah.

 The Pentagram: Averse and Aright

 The question of the so-called averse pentagram has been frequently asked.
-It is all down to the mechanics of ritual, and has been explained in the Introduction to Ritual Magick—The Rites and Ceremonies of Hermetic Light.
+It is all down to the mechanics of ritual, and has been explained in the Introduction to Ritual Magick—Initiation of the Star and Snake.
 One must understand the cosmological basis of rituals.